iPwnXX/OSProj2/report.md

 ### Rationale:
 in every of the new function, each time when we access the memory, we first check the validation the memory pointer, if it is a valid memory location, then we can excecute the following code, otherwise return -1 to thread.

+## Q&A

++ A reflection on the project – what exactly did each member do?
+What went well, and what could be improved?

+    11612210： task1 & task3 deal with argument passing in process.c and file system call in syscall.c
+    with corresponding report part

+    11612023: task2 deal with process control system call in syscall.c with corresponding report part

+    the struct definition in .h is doing well. while the function definition style can be improved to be uniform.

++ Does your code exhibit any major memory safety problems (especially regarding C strings), memory leaks, poor error handling, or race conditions?

+        in argument passing setup_stack() function, we dealed with overflow by marking the exit state
+        (mentioned in task 1 algorithm).
+In file system call, each time invoking function such as
+        read/write/open, we first check the validation of the given memory pointer to gurantee
+        safe acccess.

++ Did you use consistent code style?
+Your code should blend in with the existing Pintos code.
+Check your use of indentation, your spacing, and your naming conventions.

+       the naming of variables and functions are kept the same style as the orignal pintos,
+       where token is split with '-', for example get_thread_by_id

++ Is your code simple and easy to understand?

+      yes, we keep our added code similar to the original code to make it understandable, and
+      the naming style clear and explicit.

++ If you have very complex sections of code in your solution, did you add enough com- ments to explain them?

+      yes, in processs.c setup_stack(), since the procedure is considered to be complex, we leaved
+      enough comment besides to explain the stack process.

++  Did you leave commented-out code in your final submission?

+       no, we delete those dead code.

++  Did you copy-paste code instead of creating reusable functions? for those function that will be repeatly used, we extract them out and put it into new functions. such
+       as get_thread_by_id

++  Are your lines of source code excessively long? (more than 100 characters)

+       most of the lines are kept within lengh less than 100 characters. longer code will start
+       a new line.

++ Did you re-implement linked list algorithms instead of using the provided list manipulation

+       we choose to use the given list and list elem stead of creating our own data container.